DinosMaz/not-a-JS-beginning/README.md

 finished this video.
-Made files for each video to keep it all in order. now a new one with a crash course by TraversyMedia
+Made files for each video to keep it all in order. now a new one with a crash course by TraversyMedia new video from Bro Code (a four hours video tutorial for JS).. and I still do know nothing